emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 1 action\
 You wreathe yourself in protective flames.
 You gain Resistance 5 to Cold damage.
 In addition, whenever a creature within 2m of you touches you or hits you with a Strike, it takes 2d6 Fire damage.

+You can use this Flourish three times per day.

 ### Fireball
 Fire, Spell\
 2 actions\